dotnet/runtime/docs/design/datacontracts/Object.md

 // Get the pointer to the data corresponding to a managed array object.
 Error if address does not represent a array.
 TargetPointer GetArrayData(TargetPointer address, out uint count, out TargetPointer boundsStart, out TargetPointer lowerBounds);

-// Get COM data for the object if available.
-Returns false, if address does not represent a COM object bool GetComData(TargetPointer address, out TargetPointer rcw, out TargetPointer ccw);
+// Get built-in COM data for the object if available.
+Returns false, if address does not represent a COM object using built-in COM bool GetBuiltInComData(TargetPointer address, out TargetPointer rcw, out TargetPointer ccw);
 ```

 ## Version 1